Many times in my life I have used Body Scan, a form of meditation created by Jon Kabat Zinn, to help both myself and my students to reduce stress.

 That said, I do think it is inspired by Buddhism.
 Indeed, Jon Kabat Zinn has mentioned previously that he first got into meditation when he attended a lecture by Zen Buddhist teacher Philip Kapleau.
 Certainly, the method is influenced by Buddhist Vipassana, which is one of my favorite meditations and is all about observing the world through our senses.

 I do like how this method is unique though.
 In most other meditation techniques, we keep our focus on one thing.
 For instance, when you are practising beginners breathing exercises you will focus on your breathing, and your focus will stay locked on that one thing.
-Same with crystal meditations.
-You keep your focus on just one thing: the crystal.
-The body scan meditation script is different.
+This exercise is different.

-When you do a body scan meditation, you gradually pass your focus around your anatomy from your head to your toes.
+When you do a body scan exercise, you gradually pass your focus around your body from your head to your toes.
 You observe the sensations in each part of the body and then focus on the entire body.
 This enhances the mind-body connection.
 It also increases awareness of different physical sensations.
-This can help to reduce your reactions to sensations that trigger stress and anxiety.
+In turn, this can help to reduce your reactions to sensations that trigger stress and anxiety.

 Research has proven that this method is excellent for stress and can help to increase relaxation.
 Hence why it is part of the 8-week mindfulness-based stress reduction (MBSR) course, which Jon Kabat Zinn designed at the University of Massachusetts Medical School to help people struggling with chronic pain at the UMass Stress Reduction Clinic.